Presskopp/WordPress-Jargon-Glossary/readme.md

 <h3>License</h3>

-The text in the white paper (not including the WordPress logo or trademark) is licensed under <a href="https://creativecommons.org/publicdomain/zero/1.0/">CC0 1.0 Universal (CC0 1.0) Public Domain Dedication</a>.
+The text (not including the WordPress logo or trademark) is licensed under <a href="https://creativecommons.org/publicdomain/zero/1.0/">CC0 1.0 Universal (CC0 1.0) Public Domain Dedication</a>.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 <h3>Translations</h3>